-Benchmark Application of benchmark Proposed provision Evidence based standard 15% of NDA as publicly accessible open space (9% local and district function, 6% regional) 0.49ha 0.67ha (21% of NDA) Comparison to Council's quantitative standards for open space 2.83ha:1,000 people 9.6ha 0.19ha:1,000 people Recreation benchmarks applied from Council's Spaces and Places Strategy (2020) 1 playspace:2,000 people 2 playspaces No formal playspaces are currently proposed in the landscape plans.
-Formal playspaces should be included in the DA for the site.
-No sportsfields or sports courts are proposed on site.
-1 multisport court:3,000 people 1-2 courts 1 sportsfield:1,850 people 2 sportsfields
+Benchmark Application of benchmark Proposed provision Evidence based standard 15% of NDA as publicly accessible open space (9% local and district function, 6% regional) 0.65ha 0.70ha (16% of NDA) Comparison to Council's quantitative standards for open space 2.83ha:1,000 people 8.12ha 0.24ha:1,000 people Recreation benchmarks applied from Council's Spaces and Places Strategy (2020) 1 playspace:2,000 people 2 playspaces No formal playspaces are proposed within the landscape 1 multisport court:3,000 people 1-2 courts plans.
+1 sportsfield:1,850 people 2-3 sportsfields No sportsfields or sports courts are proposed on site

-All local roads, commercial land, residential land and open space areas are included in the NDA.
-As a result, the NDA for the proposal is considered to be 3.2ha.
+^{}All local roads, commercial land, residential land and open space areas are included in the NDA.
+As a result, the NDA for the proposal is considered to 4.3ha.